LangsterGA/test/README.md

 permalink: /R/
 ---

-# R Resources for Go.Data users
+# ArcGIS Pro Resources for Go.Data users

-## Go.Data R Package Development
+## Go.Data Toolbox for ArcGIS Pro
-R Package
+Pro Toolbox
 {: .label .label-purple }

 - [`godataR`](https://github.com/WorldHealthOrganization/godataR) package was developed by the Go.Data team to assist with connecting to your API and extracting large volumes of data into R for further analysis.
 If you would like more information or if you have feedback, please email godata@who.int.
 If you are experiencing a bug or have a feature request, please submit an issue [here](https://github.com/WorldHealthOrganization/godataR/issues)